-Larisa Seago serves as the processing archivist for the Keston Library and Archives.
+Larisa Seago serves as the curator of the Keston Library and Archives.
 A native of Samara, Russia, Seago received her bachelor’s degree from Samara State Aerospace University and earned a masters in Church-State Studies from Baylor.

 Janice Losak greets visitors and assists with processing and administrative details.
 Losak has worked at Baylor more than 25 years.
 Before joining the Keston Center staff, she was an assistant in the J.M.
 Dawson Institute of Church-State Studies.

 Tanya Clark works part-time processing Russian-language materials.
-Clark received a Master of Arts in Foreign Language Education from Kuban State University and is an editorial assistant for the Journal of Church and State at Baylor.
+Clark received a Master of Arts in Foreign Language Education from Kuban State University and is a managing editor for the Journal of Church and State at Baylor.